 How we collect personal information

 We collect personal information, other than credit eligibility information, about individuals in a variety of ways.
-For example, we may obtain the information from the individual or from persons acting on the individuals behalf.
+For example, we may obtain the information from the individual or from persons acting on the individual’s behalf.
 When it is possible and practical we will collect the information direct from the individual.
 When it is not practical or reasonable to do so we will collect the information from a third party.
 The third party could be an authorised representative (such as a broker, agent, accountant or lawyer), another financial institution, a referee, an employer or a government body.
 When the individual is a debtor or an associate we may obtain the information from the supplier.
-When the individual is a supplier or an associate we may obtain the information from the debtor.
+When the individual is a supplier, buyer or an associate we may obtain the information from the debtor or supplier.
 An entity included in the definition of we can disclose personal information to any other entity included in the definition of we and those other entities can collect it.

 The credit eligibility information is obtained from a credit reporting body.

 How we hold credit information and credit eligibility information

 We take all reasonable steps to ensure that an individual’s personal information which we hold is protected from misuse, interference or loss and from unauthorised access, modification or disclosure.

 We do this by having physical, electronic and procedural safeguards which protect the personal information we hold.
 For example, the personal information is stored in secure office premises or in secure archiving facilities and logins and passwords are required to access electronic databases.
 Our staff are required to maintain the confidentiality of personal information and access to personal information is restricted to persons who require access to perform their duties.

 The purposes for which we collect, hold, use and disclose personal information